SpectraHackathon/spectrafy/README.md

 # Spectra-fy

-Check out [Spectra](https://sospectra.com), a brand-new all-females hackathon coming to the San Francisco Bay Area.
+Check out [Spectra](https://sospectra.com), a brand-new all women hackathon coming to the San Francisco Bay Area.

 This project is forked from [AlexEKoren/Technify](https://github.com/AlexEKoren/Technify).